manav0/HybridDR_ADF_Repository/README.md

 **SETUP**

+-   You will need an Azure account, access to the new Azure Portal and Visual Studio installed and configured on your machine.
+The framework uses an Azure SQL database, Azure Blob storage and of course Azure Data Factory.
--   Azure SQL for Control DB can be created directly via Azure Portal
+-   Azure SQL database for Control DB can be created directly via Azure Portal

 -   All DDLs & stored procedures (available in VS project) can be loaded on Control DB by connecting thru SQL Server management Studio.
 Sample DMLs are also provided for sample data loading.
 -   Azure Storage account with folders for storing Source, ToBeProcessed & Archived data files can be created directly from Azure Portal